hawtio/hawtio/app/app/site/doc/Overview2dotX.md

 * [hawtio-utilities](https://github.com/hawtio/hawtio-utilities) - A collection of helper functions used throughout hawtio, most plugins will probably depend on this module.
 * [hawtio-ui](https://github.com/hawtio/hawtio-ui) - The UI widgets from hawtio 1.x, including hawtio-simple-table and the editor plugin
 * [hawtio-forms](https://github.com/hawtio/hawtio-forms) - The forms plugin from hawtio 1.x, used to create forms from a simple schema
+* [hawtio-preferences](https://github.com/hawtio/hawtio-preferences) - A plugin for the preferences panel, implements the preferences registry and can add a 'Preferences' link to the main console
 * [hawtio-jmx](https://github.com/hawtio/hawtio-jmx) - The JMX and JVM plugins from hawtio 1.x as well as the tree plugin.
 Now contains all jolokia initialization code as well as the Core.Workspace object service from hawtio 1.x.
 Will likely be a dependency for any plugin that talks to jolokia.
+* [hawtio-wiki](https://github.com/hawtio/hawtio-wiki) - The wiki, camel, activemq, maven and osgi plugins
+* [hawtio-kubernetes](https://github.com/hawtio/hawtio-kubernetes) - The kubernetes, service and docker image repository plugins

 #### slush generators
 * [slush-hawtio-javascript](https://github.com/hawtio/slush-hawtio-javascript) - Generates a starter jvascript plugin project that depends on hawtio-core and hawtio-core-navigation with some example plugin code.